pkgforge-go/builder/data/PKG_INFO.md

 - 🐹 **[sigterm-handler](https://github.com/googlecloudplatform/golang-samples)**: Sample apps and code written for Google Cloud in the Go programming language.
 - 🐹 **[trace](https://github.com/googlecloudplatform/golang-samples)**: Sample apps and code written for Google Cloud in the Go programming language.
 - 🐹 **[audit_iam](https://github.com/googlecloudplatform/golang-samples)**: Sample apps and code written for Google Cloud in the Go programming language.
-- 🐹 **[sessions](https://github.com/googlecloudplatform/golang-samples)**: Sample apps and code written for Google Cloud in the Go programming language.
 - 🐹 **[datacatalog](https://github.com/googlecloudplatform/golang-samples)**: Sample apps and code written for Google Cloud in the Go programming language.
 - 🐹 **[testingapp](https://github.com/googlecloudplatform/golang-samples)**: Sample apps and code written for Google Cloud in the Go programming language.
 - 🐹 **[releaser](https://docs.docker.com)**: Source repo for Docker's Documentation.